stress-free/config/README.md

 Finally, you may optionally have a `secrets.{js|json}` file for secrets.
 This file should NOT be committed to the codebase, and instead injected during the build process from some secure vault system.

 For front end projects, inside your `config` folder you must include an `index.js` file that exports all the configuration files as a default export.
-(This is provided for you in the `hello-react-frontend` template)

 ```js
 import common from './common'